-Use a weight management and nutrition chart.
+Use weight management and a nutrition chart.

-Using a chart may seem a geek-move but it does help a lot.
+Using a chart may seem like a geek-move but it does help a lot.
 Knowing how much nutrition you are getting and comparing it to how much you need helps you schedule what you need to eat and it helps you choose how to cook them as well.
-A weight management chart would be great to keep you in track of your calories and your body mass index (BMI).
+A weight management chart would be great to keep you on track of your calories and your body mass index (BMI).
 There are several calculators online to help you calculate the numbers as well and most of them are free browser-based software.